christophgil/ZIPsFS/README.md

 -s *path-of-symbolic-link*

-: After initialization create a symlink pointing to the mount point.
-This allows to restart ZIPsFS without affecting programs which access the files.
+: After initialization the specified  symlink is created and points to the mount point.
+Previously existing links are overwritten.
+This allows to restart ZIPsFS without affecting running programs.
+Programs refer to the symlink rather than the real mount-point.
 Consider a ZIPsFS instance which needs to be replaced by a newer one.
 The newer one is started with a different mount point.
+For some time both instances work simultaneously and the old instance can be deleted after some time.
-After initialization a symlink to the new mount point is created.
+After initialization a symlink to the new mount point is created and programs start to use the new instance.
-The existing symlink if any is overwritten.

 FUSE Options